The talk that outlasts Monday morning and creates lasting change.

 Davide also brings a background most operations speakers cannot match.
 He has produced and directed live musical theatre, composed music for choir, ensembles, and full symphony orchestra, taught high school music, instructed yoga, worked in international hospitality, and engineered live audio for stage productions.
 From audio engineering he learned that you don't fix a muddy mix by adding more sound; you fix it by cutting what doesn't belong.
 From theatre he learned that performance is not what happens onstage; it is the discipline that holds when no one is calling cues.
 Both lessons run through everything he teaches.

 He is the international bestselling author of Being Unapologetic, an Amazon #1 bestseller in eight countries, and a TEDx speaker on Comparanoia®, his coined term for the comparison-paranoia cycle that erodes performance from the inside.
+He is currently writing Good Enough — how great leaders build teams who care enough to perform when nobody's watching — out late 2026.

 Alongside keynotes, Davide delivers masterclasses in which executive teams design the operating posture, standards, and decision points that turn correction-led management into commitment-led performance.
 He also takes on a small number of leadership retainers each year for organisations committed to the work over six to twelve months.